Suggested links

 What is K2/Spice?

 K2/Spice refers to synthetic cannabinoids, a class of chemicals designed to create similar effects as marijuana or cannabis.
-While not chemically related to THC, the active ingredient in marijuana, K2/Spice gives users a similar high.
+While not chemically related to THC, the active ingredient in marijuana, K2/Spice, gives users a similar high.

 Synthetic cannabinoids are typically sprayed on plant material or sold in liquid form to be smoked, vaped, or ingested.
 While cannabinoids and synthetic cannabinoids bind to the same cannabinoid receptors in the brain, K2/spice binds much more strongly and produces more intense effects—up to 100 times more potent than THC.

 K2/Spice is sometimes sold in legal retail outlets or gas stations labeled as “herbal incense,” “potpourri,” and even “not for human consumption.”
 Sometimes misleadingly called synthetic marijuana or fake weed, K2/Spice is often marketed as a safe, legal alternative to marijuana.
-However, this drug is not safe and its toxic effects can be unpredictable, dangerous, and even life-threatening.
+However, this drug is unsafe, and its toxic effects can be unpredictable, dangerous, and even life-threatening.

 Side Effects of K2/Spice